With an identifiable post-modern aesthetic and idealistic ethos, Factory Records was one of the most iconic record labels that emerged post-punk.

 A CERTAIN RATIO Shack Up (1980)

 Originally issued in July 1980 on Factory’s Benelux arm which acted as an outlet for spare recordings by Factory bands, ‘Shack Up’ was a cover of a cult club favourite originally recorded by BANBARRA and showcased A CERTAIN RATIO’s new funkier direction.
 Other subsequent exclusive releases via Factory Benelux included NEW ORDER’s superior 12 inch remix of ‘Everything’s Gone Green’ and the instrumental ‘Murder’.
-‘Shack Up’ was later given a more accessible ELECTRONIC makeover for Creation Records in 1994, in a production steered by Bernard Sumner and Johnny Marr.
+‘Shack Up’ was given a more accessible ELECTRONIC makeover in 1994.

 Available on the A CERTAIN RATIO album ‘Early: A Definitive Anthology Of ACR Recordings From 1978-85’ via Soul Jazz Records

 THE NAMES Night Shift (1981)

 Led by Michel Sordinia, Belgian band THE NAMES were archetypical of the post-punk miserablism that Factory was signing in the wake of JOY DIVISION.
 Better than most of their contemporaries with the icy synth embellishing the cacophonic Martin Hannett produced soundtrack, ‘Nightshift’ was a promising release, although unlikely to crossover beyond alternative circles.
 Their debut album ‘Swimming’ came out on Les Disques du Crepuscule in 1982.

 Available on THE NAMES album ‘Swimming’ via Factory Benelux